GHCoursera/Assignment_Getting_and_cleaning_data/README.md

 Files

-CodeBook.md describes the transformations or work that was performed to create the data and the variables in the data set TidySet.txt
+CodeBook.docx describes the transformations or work that was performed to create the data and the variables in the data set TidySet.txt

 run_analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.